-This shop has been compensated by Collective Bias, Inc. and its advertiser.
+This Steak Salad is filled with grilled vegetables, ripe avocado, and a homemade cilantro lime dressing.
+Plus tutorial on how to tell if an avocado is ripe.
+This steak avocado salad been compensated by Collective Bias, Inc. and its advertiser.
 All opinions are mine alone. #VidaAguacate #CollectiveBias

 Now on to our salad!
 Avocados From Mexico make this salad.

 As I mentioned earlier, my family loves spice!
 We rub the steak with my homemade taco seasoning recipe and then add a nice amount of heat with chipotle powder.